Plano Area

 Prospective members need to understand that membership is a six-year commitment involving service, leadership development, and cultural experiences by both the mother and daughter.
 NCL Plano Area Chapter cannot guarantee membership to all prospective members who apply.

-If you do not know someone in NCL, please click on the link above to fill out and submit your Membership Inquiry form, or for any questions regarding Membership, requests for transfers, or assistance with connecting as a Sustainer, email us at membershipplanoarea@nclonline.org.
+Please click on the link above to fill out and submit your Membership Inquiry form, or for any questions regarding Membership, requests for transfers, or assistance with connecting as a Sustainer, email us at membershipplanoarea@nclonline.org.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: